 When training, primary, accessory, and auxiliary exercises have to be completed in the right order.
 Since the primary exercises are the most important and require the most energy, they should be performed first.
 The accessory exercises should come next, followed by the auxiliary exercises, the latter of which will put the finishing touches to the workout.

 I should also point out that some bodybuilders do not distinguish between assistance and auxiliary exercises, simply labeling them both as either “assistance” or “auxiliary”.

 Aerobic and anaerobic exercises

 You may also have heard of aerobic and anaerobic exercises, which need an explanation.

 During anaerobic exercises, muscle cells produce waste materials that lead to discomfort and weakening of the muscles.
 This deterioration in performance is known as fatigue.
-Fatigue forces you to lower the intensity of the activity and eventually stop, which allows the muscles to once again receive adequate oxygen, as well as remove the waste materials.
+Fatigue forces you to lower the intensity of the activity and eventually stop, which allows the muscles to remove the waste materials.
 Aerobic exercises do not produce the same waste materials, which is why the muscle cells can contract repeatedly for long periods of time without fatigue.

 Basically, whether an exercise is aerobic or anaerobic depends on the intensity at which you perform it.
 The more intensely you engage the exercise, the more anaerobic it will become.
-Unless you use extremely light weights, all weight training exercises are anaerobic because the cells do not receive adequate oxygen and must therefore rely on other chemical reactions for fuel.
+Unless you use extremely light weights, all weight training exercises are anaerobic because the muscle cells need a rapid source of energy to sustain their work.